 GRE is a multi-stage set.
 It means how well you solve the first section of the scored Verbal or Quantitative Section further determines the level of difficulty to the subsequent Verbal or Quantitative Sections.
 For example, if you have performed well in the first verbal section, you will receive the most difficult second verbal section.
 But if you perform not well in the first section.
 You will receive a less difficult second section.
 However, you lose the potential to get a good score if you do not perform well.

 In the General GRE test, each of the three sections has different scoring and the different mean of scores.
 Both verbal and Quantitative sections have a score range from 130 to 170.
 Verbal reasoning has a mean score of 151.
 Quantitative reasoning has a mean score of about 153.
-The analytical writing assessment score ranges from 0 to 6 with half points increment.
 The mean score of analytical writing is 4.
 You will receive an official test score within 10-15 days after the test date.
 For example, top candidates receive scaled 162 marks in GRE and it is one of the top 10% test takers.

 In the GRE subject test, each subject score ranges from a 200-990 score scale with 10 points increment.
 Each individual subject occupies only a portion of this range.